 - Gluten Free Pumpkin Chocolate Chip Pancakes

 - 2 tablespoons maple syrup or cane sugar

 - 1 cup vegan milk + 2 tablespoons

 - 1 tablespoon melted vegan butter or oil

 - 2 teaspoons cinnamon

-- Heat a griddle pan or a cast iron skillet over medium heat and grease with oil or cooking spray.
+- Heat a griddle pan or a cast iron skillet over medium heat and brush with coconut oil or vegan butter.

-- Pour the batter into a liquid measuring cup, then pour about 1/4 cup's worth for one pancake.
-Wait until some bubbles start to form on top.
-Allow to cook for 2 more minutes and then flip the pancakes over.
-Cook for about 3 more minutes until batter is cooked through.
+- Wait until some bubbles start to form on top.
+Allow to cook for about 2-3 more minutes and then flip the pancakes over once the bubbles begin to pop on top.
+Cook for about 2-3 more minutes until batter is cooked through.

-- Serve pancakes hot and drizzle honey on top and your favorite toppings.
+- Repeat for the rest of the pancakes.
+Serve pancakes hot with a pat of butter and drizzle with maple syrup on top and your favorite toppings.

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.